gmihaylov/netsuite-chatgpt-chat/README.md

   - Acts like service to connect to OpenAI API
   - Message requests are sent to NetSuiteChatGPTChat_SL > OpenAI by chat.html
   - Messages responses are received from NetSuiteChatGPTChat_SL < OpenAI and rendered in the chat popup by chat.html
-  - Messages are preserved in JSON file by User ID (each system user has own file)
+  - Messages are preserved in JSON file by User ID (each user has its own file)

 ## How to switch between ChatGPT 3.5 / ChatGPT 4 / ChatGPT 4 Turbo?
 - In NetSuiteChatGPTChat_SL